Incest in ancient Egypt: Common people

-However, several researcher have questioned the theory of biological siblings marrying, and argue that the available evidence does not support the view that such relations were common.
+A few scholars have questioned the theory of biological siblings marrying, and argue that the available evidence does not support the view that such relations were common.
 Huebner among others have argued that these marriages can best be explained by adult adoption of a son-in-law when the family lacks a male heir, but that these documents simply fail to disclose this.
 Most modern scholars accept that mention of adoption is underrepresented in Roman Egyptian documents despite adoption happening regularly.
 She notes that while marriage between adopted siblings were prohibited among Roman citizens it was the main motivation for adoption in the Eastern Mediterranean.
 By adopting a son-in-law the family could pass on their name within the need for a biological son while saving money on a dowry.
 This is supported by the fact that most records of adoptees from Roman Egypt are of adult males.
 There is also the fact that other close-kin endogamous unions such as uncle-niece and aunt-nephew marriages do not seem to have been common.

+However, Huebner's adoption thesis has itself been criticized, with Sofie Remijsen and Willy Clarysse asserting that neither the household size nor the onomastic pattern in families with brother-sister marriages are consistent with the usual adoption practices of the Eastern Mediterranean.
+Furthermore, they point out how contemporary authors described brother-sister marriages as a peculiarity of the whole Egyptian population, reinforcing the claim that the marriages found in Roman census records did involve genuine blood-related siblings.
+Greco-Roman writers including Seneca, Diodorus, and Philo of Alexandria all make mention that according to Egyptian law, unlike that of the Greeks, Romans, and Jews, sibling marriage was legal.